 Symptoms include: CoughIncreased mucus productionShortness of breath or difficulty breathing, especially after mild activity or exerciseRecurring respiratory infections that cause symptoms to worsenWheezing when breathingFatigue

-To diagnose chronic bronchitis, symptoms of productive cough must have been present for three or more months in at least two consecutive years, and not have been caused by another condition.
+To diagnose chronic bronchitis, symptoms of productive cough must have been present for 3 or more months in at least 2 consecutive years, and not have been caused by another condition.
 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include the following: Breathing tests to check lung function

 Images of the lungs may be taken with: Chest x-rayCT scan